 Lords examines Birmingham Commonwealth Games Bill

-The Birmingham Commonwealth Games Bill had its committee stage, the first chance for line-by-line scrutiny, in the Lords on Tuesday 9 July.
+The Birmingham Commonwealth Games Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Wednesday 24 July.

 Members discussed a range of subjects, including accessibility for disabled people to all facilities at the Games, implementation of anti-doping provisions and the administration of visas for athletes and spectators from overseas.

 Members discussed a range of subjects highlighted by the bill, including:

 - the legacy of the Commonwealth Games and the future benefits to the people of Birmingham and the West Midlands

 - the continued development of a High Speed Rail line between London and the West Midlands

 - the Games' shortened organisational timeline due to Birmingham's status as a replacement for Durban, South Africa as host city.

 Lord Ashton of Hyde (Conservative), parliamentary under-secretary in the Department for Digital, Culture, Media and Sport, opened the debate on the bill and responded on behalf of the government.